-- Know why you want a healthy relationship in the first place
+- Know why you want a healthy relationship

-- Learn some communication aides to help you in the early stages
+- Learn communication tools to help you

 - Maintain the relationship